-Section 3: Premium to support successful student outcomes: part-time where rate is the amount of funding available per weighted part-time undergraduate FTE, which is approximately £1,002.
+Section 3: Premium to support successful student outcomes: part-time where rate is the amount of funding available per part-time undergraduate FTE, which is approximately £896.

-- 45. The OfS is allocating £72 million for the premium for part-time students in 2019-20. - 46.
-The funding is distributed pro rata to London-weighted part-time undergraduate FTEs from the 2019-20 grant table G (which may not incorporate all transfers or mergers).
-A provider's share of the funding is calculated as follows:
+- 52. The OfS is allocating £66.8 million in 2021-22 using the funding method for the part-time premium, of which £475,000 is designated as funding to address student hardship (see Section 4). - 53.
+The funding is distributed pro rata to part-time undergraduate FTEs from the 2021-22 grant table E. A provider's share of the funding is calculated as follows:

-Allocation = London weighting × part-time undergraduate FTE × rate
+Amount = part-time undergraduate FTE × rate